datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 	vault secrets tune -plugin-version=v1.0.1 vault-plugin-secrets-datastax-astra
 	```

-3. If you want, you can check the updated configuration.
+3. You can check the updated configuration.
 Notice the "Version" is now different from the "Running Version":

 	```bash
 	vault secrets list -detailed